DevExpress/devextreme-documentation/concepts/05 UI Components/Gantt/20 Filter Data/1 Filter Row.md

 |-
 |}

-You can specify necessary filter operations for each column with the [filterOperations](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#filterOperations) property.
+You can use the [filterOperations](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#filterOperations) property to specify necessary filter operations for each column.

 ---
 ##### jQuery